imgix/react-imgix/README.md

 #### imgProps :: object

-Any other attributes to add to the html node (example: `alt`, `data-*`, `className`)
+Any other attributes to add to the html node (example: `alt`, `data-*`, `className`).

+## Upgrade Guides

+### 7.x to 8.0

+The largest change in this major version bump is the move to width-based `srcSet` and `sizes` for responsiveness.
+This has a host of benefits, including better server rendering, better responsiveness, less potential for bugs, perfomance improvements

+To upgrade to version 8, the following changes should be made.

+- A `sizes` prop should be added to all usages of Imgix.
+If `sizes` is new to you (or even if it's not), Eric's [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/) is highly recommended.
+- Remove all usage of `type='bg'` as it is no longer supported.
+It was decided that it was too hard to implement this feature consistently.
+If you would still like to use this feature, please give this issue a thumbs up: [https://github.com/imgix/react-imgix/issues/160].(https://github.com/imgix/react-imgix/issues/160) If we get enough requests for this, we will re-implement it.
+- Remove props `aggressiveLoad`, `component`, `fluid`, `precision` as they are no longer used.
+- Change all usages of `defaultHeight` and `defaultWidth` to `width` and `height` props.
+- Rename `generateSrcSet` to `disableSrcSet` and invert the value passed down as the prop's value. i.e. `generateSrcSet={false}` becomes `disableSrcSet={true}` or simply `disableSrcSet`
+- If support is needed for a [browser which does not support the new usage of srcSet](https://caniuse.com/#feat=srcset) (such as IE 11), we recommended adding a polyfill, such as the great [Picturefill](https://github.com/scottjehl/picturefill).

 ## Browser Support

+- By default, browsers that don't support [`srcset`](http://caniuse.com/#feat=srcset), [`sizes`](http://caniuse.com/#feat=srcset), or [`picture`](http://caniuse.com/#feat=picture) will gracefully fall back to the default `img` `src` when appropriate.
+If you want to provide a fully-responsive experience for these browsers, react-imgix works great alongside [Picturefill](https://github.com/scottjehl/picturefill)!
-We support the latest version of Google Chrome (which [automatically updates](https://support.google.com/chrome/answer/95414) whenever it detects that a new version of the browser is available).
+- We support the latest version of Google Chrome (which [automatically updates](https://support.google.com/chrome/answer/95414) whenever it detects that a new version of the browser is available).
 We also support the current and previous major releases of desktop Firefox, Internet Explorer, and Safari on a rolling basis.
 Mobile support is tested on the most recent minor version of the current and previous major release for the default browser on iOS and Android (e.g., iOS 9.2 and 8.4).
 Each time a new version is released, we begin supporting that version and stop supporting the third most recent version.

 This browser support is made possible by the great support from [BrowserStack](https://www.browserstack.com/).